machingclee/machingclee.github.io/static/media/251-dev-container.22bb73e3.md

 #### Why

-- By looking at the `Dockerfile` clearly we wouldn't want to install them at the developer's machine because some may use windows, some may use mac.
+- By looking at the `Dockerfile` clearly we wouldn't want to install those dependencies at the developer's machine because some may use windows, some may use mac.

 - By using dev container, we can unify the dev environment.